Polamrajusubbu/Vendor-Registration-Validation-Tool/README.md

 ▶️ How to Use

+Vendor-

 1. Open the Word template
 2. Fill in vendor details
 3. Complete required fields
 4. Submit the document

+---

+User-

+1. Open the Word template
+2. Press ALT + E to extract vendor data
+3. Select the path for Vendor Master excel file
+5. Check the Vendor Master and use for further ERP update

 ---